Hume Castle: Lord Home recaptures the castle

 After the death of his father, captive in the Tower of London, the young Alexander, 5th Lord Home, with the help of his brother Andrew the Commendator, recaptured the castle in December 1548.
 The first man in was Tulloch, a servant of the laird of Buccleuch.
 Edward Sutton was blamed for losing the castle by negligence to a night assault.
 Jean de Beaugué, a French soldier gave an account of the re-capture.
 He said that an inside-man let in seven Scots, and at night an eighth man climbed in.
 These then overwhelmed the garrison.
 In Jean's account the man who climbed the wall was a Home, aged 60.
 Sutton was taken to Spynie Palace, and was still a prisoner at the end of the war, when the Earl of Shrewsbury was asked to organise his release by the exchange of French hostages.

 Mariotta, Lady Home, sent the news to Mary of Guise on 28 December 1548 from Edinburgh.
 Regent Arran thanked John Hume of Cowdenknowes for his service recovering the castle.
+Henry II of France appointed Raymond de Rouer de Pavie de Beccarie, Baron de Fourquevaux as Governor of Hume.
 The English unsuccessfully attempted to recapture Hume in February 1549.

 Lady Home was once again installed in the castle in March 1549 and complained to Mary of Guise in March 1549 of the behaviour of the French and Spanish garrison obtaining credit from the villagers.
 When the English abandoned their fort at Lauder the guns there were dragged by oxen to Hume Castle.

 Mary of Guise ordered the people of Sherriffdom of Berwick and Lauderdale to provide 320 oxen to remove the guns from Hume in February 1558.
 The cannons were taken to the fort at Eyemouth.
 Agnes Gray, Lady Home, and Lord Home sheltered Anne Percy, Countess of Northumberland, an English refugee from the Rising of the North, at Hume and at Fast Castle in 1570.
 The castle was besieged in April 1570, during the Marian Civil War, by the Earl of Sussex during his raid into Scotland.
 The defenders capitulated within twelve hours, in awe of his superior numbers and the firepower of "three battery pieces and two sakers" brought from Wark Castle.
 Regent Morton gave money to Agnes Gray, Lady Home, in the 1570s to keep the castle garrisoned for James VI.